The results of World Mayor 2008 will be announced on 14 October More

 Evolutionary developments have encouraged new variations

-In its boldness in applying this methodology, Canada is second only to France (which remains the nation with the most diverse variations in both amplified and limited applications).
-Although, unlike the French, they have not evolved regional bodies to meet the challenges of changing ground conditions whose absence haunts their systems and inhibits their potential.
-However, the various mechanisms such as the sub-regional role of city councillors in the Halifax/Toronto consolidated model as well as the four Toronto Metro clones, that Ontario delivered in the 1970s nearby the original - which is the only such example of a virtual colony of integrated federated frameworks; together with the regional council municipality frameworks; and, the new Montreal system illustrate the innovative Canadian bent.
+In their boldness in applying integrated local governance, leading Canadian appliers illustrate how relatively recent efforts can bear fruit quickly when the will is there.
+Whereas, France remains the nation with the most diverse variations in both amplified and limited applications; the variety of Canadian efforts illustrate that the comfiort of history need not be the foundation for embracing local government integration.
+Although, unlike the French, outside Montreal, they have not evolved regional bodies to meet the challenges of changing ground conditions whose absence haunts Canadiansystems and inhibits their potential.
+However, the various mechanisms such as the regional districts of British Columbia, the sub-regional role of city councillors in the Halifax/Toronto consolidated model as well as the four 2-tier governance bodies near Toronto (as Toronto Metro used to be) that Ontario delivered in the 1970s (the regional municipalities of Durhamj, Halton, Peel and York), nearby the original - which is the only such example of a virtual colony of integrated federated frameworks); together with the regional council municipality examples elsewhere; and, the new Quebec changes (unveiled at the beginning of this new century), including the most amplified example in the province of the Montreal regional system (the most amplified example of its kind in North America) illustrate the innovative Canadian bent.

 In general, stratified or separate representation between tiers is the most common variation.
 However, a rising trend is common-representation across the tiers.
 The Halifax/Toronto framework offers a top-down alternative, adapted in Los Angeles with its new systemic restructuring.
 In Birmingham - which LA’s changes resemble more closely, although in a more modified fashion - the city councillors also serve as councillors in the subregions, with delegated powers provided to parish councils.
 Birmgham has taken the Halifax/Toronto formula to its greatest level of amplification, whereas the Los Angeles example (with seven mini city halls and localised services along with subregional roles for city councillors) lies between the two extremes.